 What if I told you an act as simple as showing up to lend a hand at your child’s school fair or taking a seat at the school’s PTO or PTA meeting could lead your child to a successful school career with excellent grades, graduation kudos, a secure college acceptance, and, eventually, total world domination?

-OK, it might not be that easy, but follow me: When my first child began school some 15-plus years ago, I was a young mother and new to our suburban town.
+OK, it might not be that easy, but follow me: When my first child began school, I was a young mother and new to our suburban town.
 My husband and I had chosen the town for two reasons: affordability of housing and proximity to my workplace.

 As my first child began to walk and my second child came into the world, I knew only a few people.
 I hadn’t bonded with the group I remembered my own mother socializing with: the parents whose involvement not only helped make things happen but also supported their children in all their efforts.